fixthestatusquo/proca-server/proca/guides/Processing.md

 The service should contain AWS SQS or HTTP POST URIs and credentials respectively.

 If current org is instance org, and it has `eventBackend` set, it will receive events from *all of the orgs* event exchange (`org.X.event`).

+### MTT emails

+MTT sending is not part of action processing and runs under "cron like" server, see `Proca.Server.MTT`.